markaww/recipe-planner/README.md

 If you know me, and you'd like to have your name added to the distribution list of the weekly meal plan, let me know!
 On the other hand, you can also set the tool up in your own terminal.
 To do this, after cloning the repo, you'll need to create a file called .env and update it with the following information:

 ![alt text](unnamed.png)

+### Folder structure

+Don't forget to set up a `.env` file.
+This program requires a sender and recipient email to deliver the results.

+### To Do